What is periodontitis (gum disease)?

 Periodontitis (gum disease) is a progressive condition that gradually invades your gums.
 Because it is typically painless in its early stages (gingivitis), it can easily evolve to an advanced stage before you become aware of any problems.

-Plaque collects on your teeth and along the gum line, then hardens into a rough, porous deposit referred to as tartar or calculus.
-Pockets form between the teeth and irritated gums, and bacteria collect here, which can lead to other health problems such as cardiovascular disease.
-Once hardened, only your dentist will have the tools to remove plaque.
+Plaque collects on your teeth and along the gum line, then hardens into tartar or calculus, a rough, porous deposit.
+Pockets form between teeth and irritated gums, and bacteria accumulate here, leading to other health issues such as cardiovascular disease.
+Only your dentist will be able to remove plaque once it has hardened.

 In its advanced stages, periodontitis can cause loss of bone structure and deterioration of gums - eventually even tooth loss.
 In fact, gum disease is one of the most common causes of tooth loss in adults.